Healthcare Jobs at University of Connecticut with Visa Sponsorship

 Which visa types does University of Connecticut use for Healthcare roles?

-University of Connecticut sponsors several visa categories for Healthcare employees, including H-1B for specialty occupation roles, TN for eligible Canadian and Mexican nationals in qualifying healthcare occupations, and F-1 OPT and CPT for students transitioning from academic programs.
+University of Connecticut sponsors several visa categories for Healthcare employees, including H-1B for specialty occupation roles, TN visa for eligible Canadian and Mexican nationals in qualifying healthcare occupations, and F-1 OPT and CPT for students transitioning from academic programs.
 For longer-term pathways, UConn has also supported EB-2 and EB-3 Green Card sponsorship for roles where permanent employment is anticipated, though that process involves PERM labor certification through DOL and is initiated separately from the initial hire.

 What qualifications does University of Connecticut expect for Healthcare roles?